TICGL

 Mauritius: 100% foreign ownership, no capital gains tax, no dividend tax — near-zero friction model

-Ireland: Consistent, predictable rule of law for investment contracts — zero retroactive changes
+Ireland: Consistent, predictable rule of law — zero retroactive changes to investment contracts

 Rwanda: transparent, non-discretionary tax administration — investors know the rules in advance

-Business Environment Constraint Score — Tanzania vs. EAC Peers (2023 Enterprise Survey)
+Business Environment Constraint Score — Tanzania vs. SSA Average (2023 Enterprise Survey)

 Tax Administration ComplexityCriticalStatistically Significant NegativeMajority of formal firms🔴 Urgent